qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 |basic| |FA| "On the Fly" Reprojection
 -------------------------------------------------------------------------------

-QGIS **always** reprojects data "on the fly".
+By default, QGIS reprojects reprojects data "on the fly".
 What this means is that even if the data itself is in another CRS, QGIS can project it as if it were in a CRS of your choice.

 You can change the CRS of the project by clicking on |projectionEnabled| button in the bottom right corner of QGIS.

 * In the dialog that appears, type the word ``global`` into the :guilabel:`Filter` field.
-One CRS (:guilabel:`NSIDC EASE-Grid Global`) should appear in the list below;
+One CRS (:guilabel:`NSIDC EASE-Grid 2.0 Global`, EPSG:6933) should appear in the list below;
 * Click on the :guilabel:`NSIDC EASE-Grid Global` to select it, then click :guilabel:`OK`;
 * Notice how the shape of South Africa changes.
-All projections work by changing the apparent shapes of objects on Earth.
+All projections work by changing the apparent shapes of objects on Earth;
 * Zoom in to a scale of :guilabel:`1:5000000` again, as before;
 * Pan around the map;
 * Notice how the scale stays the same!